 All that Plastic.
 It's true that if you're going to sous vide, you're going to go through some plastic.
 But the truth is that Americans go through a lot of plastic already.
 Just think about all the food in your fridge, cupboards, and pantry.
-How much of it is in some sort of plastic container?
+How much of it is in some sort of plastic bag or plastic container?

 So if you're anti-sous vide because of the plastic, it really doesn't add that much more plastic use to the majority of kitchens.
 And there are ways to reduce your plastic use with sous vide, as well, like using these re-usable silicone sous vide bags:

 And BTW, did you know you can recycle vacuum sealer bags?
 For more information, check out our article 6 Ways to Reduce Sous Vide Plastic Use.

 Food Safety Issues If Used Incorrectly.
 Most cooking methods use high heat--anywhere from 300F to 500F--to achieve results.
 This ensures that dangerous food pathogens are destroyed in cooking (pathogens die above 130F or so).

 Because sous vide cooks food at the very lowest end of the food-cooking temperature range, pathogens can be a real concern.
 For example, if you like your steak rare, you might set your sous vide temperature to 125F, which is not hot enough to kill certain pathogens no matter how long you leave it in the bath--and, in fact, you must be careful to not leave it at that temp for more than two hours, or you risk those pathogens multiplying to a level that could be dangerous.

 When used correctly, sous vide is perfectly safe--but you have to understand what that means, especially if you like your meat rare and want to use your sous vide at temps below 130F.